mylestunglee/articulation70/README.md

 Thanks to:
 - [KBD.news](https://kbd.news/) for inspiration.
-- `sevmyer` for the [open-source KiCad teardrop plugin](https://github.com/sevmeyer/kicad-arc-teardrops) which was very helpful given many KiCad plugins were for Kicad 6 and not easily update-able.
+- `sevmyer` for the [open-source KiCad teardrop plugin](https://github.com/sevmeyer/kicad-arc-teardrops) which was very helpful given many KiCad teardrop plugins were for Kicad 6.
 - The QMK community on Discord for their helpful explanations.
 - Various open source keyboards for guidance, but not limited to: [KLOTZ](https://github.com/GEIGEIGEIST/KLOTZ), [Corne](https://github.com/foostan/crkbd) and [Breeze](https://www.afternoonlabs.com/breeze/).